Real $K$-Theory for $C^*$-Algebras: Just the Facts: New -algebras from Old Ones

+The complexification functor is not an equivalence of categories.
 Not every complex $C^*$-algebra arises as the complexification of a real $C^*$-algebra.
 Further, two non-isomorphic real $C^*$ algebras can have isomorphic complexifications.
-For instance, $M_2(\RR)$ is not isomorphic to $ \HH $ as real $C^*$-algebras, and yet
+For instance, $M_2(\RR)$ is not isomorphic to $ \HH $ as a real $C^*$-algebra, and yet

 Similarly, the three different examples of involutions on $S^1$ all lead to isomorphic complexifications: